lazojs/lazo-optimizer/README.md

 # lazo-optimizer
 The lazo-optimizer was designed to bundle Lazo application JavaScript and CSS.
 The default implementation creates a single bundle for JavaScript and single bundle for CSS.
-There are also a number of utility functions that can be leveraged to support your own bundling build processes.
-The default configuration for the Require.js optimizer can also be overridden.
+There are also a number of utility functions that can be leveraged to support custom bundling.

 ## JavaScript Bundling
 The primary interface for bundling JavaScript is the `bundleJS` function: